toalexjin/c11httpd/README.md

   for these httpd projects, but you have to study and it's not a all-in-one solution, which might make debug harder.
-- If your program offers TCP service (or RESTFul service) as well as some other services together, you could not use these httpd projects because they are not a library that could be seamlessly integrated into your program.
+- If your program offers TCP service (or RESTFul service) as well as some other services, you could not use these httpd projects because they are not a library that could be seamlessly integrated into your program.

 ## Goals and Features